10 Security Tips For Shopping OnlineFebruary 22, 2021

 People had started shopping online long before the pandemic hit and everything else went digital.
 Alibaba Express, Amazon, and Etsy are popular eCommerce marketplaces, while department stores like Walmart have also introduced digital shopping platforms.
 We can now not only shop for physical products and groceries but can also purchase digital designs, ebooks, resource solutions, and software programs while paying in a single click.
 But, are we safe from the sellers, suppliers, and vendors who can view our sensitive information from behind a screen?
 Certainly not!
-Read this article and discover how fraudsters can misuse your financial information and how you can shop online safely to avoid internet scams.
+Read this article and discover how fraudsters can misuse your financial information and security tips for shopping online

 What can Hackers do with my Financial Information?